Go Back

 During and in the wake of storm duo, a colder weather pattern will set up in the Eastern states.

-It is likely to be even colder than the chilly air that visited this week with frequent showers and cold blusters from the Great Lakes to the Northeast.
+It is likely to be even colder than the chilly air that visited this past week with frequent showers and cold blusters from the Great Lakes to the Northeast.
 The cold blast could generate the season's first accumulating snow, or snow showers over the Appalachians.

 Temperatures will trend to 8-15 degrees Fahrenheit below average by early November, which could result in conditions more typical of early December in some cases.